-Innovation & Entrepreneurship in partnership with the Yukon Government, Department of Economic Development is hosting the 6th Yukon Innovation Prize (YIP) to encourage the local development and delivery of innovative products and services.
+Innovation & Entrepreneurship, in partnership with the Yukon Government, Department of Economic Development, is hosting the 7th annual Yukon Innovation Prize (YIP) to encourage the local development and delivery of innovative products and services.

 Who can apply

 - Any Yukon-based resident, organization, or business is eligible to submit an application.

 - A total of $69,000 will be awarded to seven eligible submissions: six micro grants of $6,500 each and one grand prize of $30,000.